chiselstrike/docs.chiselstrike.com/tutorials/getting-started/step-06.md

 :::

-## Filter on mutiple entity properties
+## Filter on multiple entity properties

 You can specify multiple filters by combining them as mutiple query string parameters in the query string.
 Parameters are separated by an ampersand (`&`),